I guess I have always been artistic and creative.

 At present, I paint primarily for private collections, occasional exhibitions and my own enjoyment.
 I also get the occasional request for murals, illustrations, caricatures and interior concepts.
 And for a few years now I have been making full use of the opportunities available on the internet to sell my creative concepts and also as an affiliate marketer through aretsfreedom.com

-I live with my family on tranquil picturesque South Coast of NSW, Australia.
-The clear blue waters with family pods of dolphins, white sand and bush settings of the escarpment continue to awe and inspire me to paint, take photos and live a creative existence as long as I have breath in me.
+I now live with my family on the tranquil picturesque wine growing regions of the North Coast of NSW, Australia, where we relocated in 2022.
+The relaxed country lifestyle, historic little towns with the surrounding rural and bush settings within close proximity to our glorious coastline of white sandy beaches continue to awe and inspire me to paint, take photos and live a creative existence as long as I have breath in me.